Sins of the Father (Big Love)

 "Sins of the Father" is the fifth episode of the fourth season of the American drama television series Big Love.
 It is the 39th overall episode of the series and was written by co-producer Seth Greenland, and directed by David Petrarca.
 It originally aired on HBO on February 7, 2010.

 The series is set in Salt Lake City and follows Bill Henrickson, a fundamentalist Mormon.
 He practices polygamy, having Barbara, Nicki and Margie as his wives.
 The series charts the family's life in and out of the public sphere in their suburb, as well as their associations with a fundamentalist compound in the area.
-In the episode, Ben hosts a party to support his state senate nomination, while the family debates over Ben's absence.
+In the episode, Bill hosts a party to support his state senate nomination, while the family debates over Ben's absence.

 According to Nielsen Media Research, the episode was seen by an estimated 1.31 million household viewers and gained a 0.6/1 ratings share among adults aged 18–49.
 The episode received mixed reviews from critics, with critics polarized over Bill's storyline.